jlevy/og-equity-compensation/README.md

 offer and sign on to a company.
 It’s not exhaustive, as titles and details vary.

-- When you are considering your offer from the company, make sure you have all of the documents you need:
+- When you are considering your offer, make sure you have all of the documents you need from the company:
   - 📥 Your [offer letter](https://www.upcounsel.com/employee-offer-letter), which will detail
     salary, benefits, and equity compensation.
   - 📥 An